wjpark1/MachineLearning/README.md

 # MachineLearning
 This is a project that I built while taking COMPSCI 189: Introduction to Machine Learning, at Berkeley.
-Its files include a standalone perceptron implementation, a mini-library for constructing and training neural networks, and neural network models for a variety of applications.
+Its files include a standalone perceptron implementation (perceptron.py), a mini-library for constructing and training neural networks (nn.py), and neural network models for a variety of applications (models.py).
 The net result is a neural network that can solve various tasks (see 'Features').

 ## Technology
-This project was built from scratch with Python, NumPy and Matplotlib.
-It does not use popular ML frameworks or libraries like TensorFlow or Keras.
+This project was built with Python, NumPy and Matplotlib.
+It does not use ML frameworks like TensorFlow or Keras.

 ## Features
-- Sin(x) approximation
+- Sin(x) Approximation

 ![Demo CountPages alpha](https://j.gifs.com/APO839.gif)

-- Digit classification (from MNIST dataset)
+- Digit Classification (from MNIST dataset)

 ![Demo CountPages alpha](https://j.gifs.com/9QX35z.gif)

-- Cartpole task
+- Cartpole Task

 ![Demo CountPages alpha](https://j.gifs.com/Q0LA4G.gif)

-- Language identification (click on the GIF for actual video)
+- Language Identification (click on the GIF for actual video)

 [![Demo CountPages alpha](https://j.gifs.com/KZEAJx.gif)](https://youtu.be/6YuY3csOcMA)